mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 </div>
 ```

-We would like you to remove these divs and replace them with two semantic elements.
+We would like you to remove these divs and replace them with two semantic elements, `figure` and `figcaption`.

-The `figure` and `figcaption` elements.

 Whilst `class="an-image` gives us a hook to style, the actual `div` has no semantic meaning.
 Using both `figure` and `figcaption` provides some meaning to these elements of the page.